 Asymptotically, the test statistic has a Chi-square distribution, as stated by the following proposition.

 We have assumed that is consistent and asymptotically normal, which implies that converges in distribution to a multivariate normal random variable with mean and asymptotic covariance matrix , that is,Now, by the delta method, we have thatBut , so thatWe have assumed that and are consistent estimators, that is,where denotes convergence in probability.
 Therefore, by the continuous mapping theorem, we have thatThus we can write the Wald statistic as a sequence of quadratic forms whereconverges in distribution to a normal random vector with mean zero, and converges in probability to .
-By a standard result (see Exercise 1.2 in Convergence of transformations - Exercise set 1), such a sequence of quadratic forms converges in distribution to a Chi-square random variable with a number of degrees of freedom equal to .
+By a standard result (see Exercise 2 in the lecture on Slutsky's theorem), such a sequence of quadratic forms converges in distribution to a Chi-square random variable with a number of degrees of freedom equal to .

 In the Wald test, the null hypothesis is rejected ifwhere is a pre-determined critical value.